I first discovered this poem in A Book of Luminous Things: An International Anthology of Poetry,

 Because let’s be honest: most authors’ complete works are a bit of a slog.
 I recall having a chat with another English major girlfriend (Hi Lynelle!) who had the pluck to tackle Shakespeare's Complete Sonnets.
-There’s lots of good stuff in there.
-We’re talking about poetry that is among the finest ever penned in the English language.
-The sonnets are a pretty high bar for any poet to match.

 And yet … there are duds.
 And the duds are not altogether infrequent.